scottlamb/moonfire-nvr/design/schema.md

 # Moonfire NVR Storage Schema

-Status: **draft, planned**.
-The current schema is more basic: a bunch of .mp4 files written through ffmpeg, named for the camera and start time.
+Status: **current**.
+This is largely implemented; there is optimization and testing work left to do.

 ## Objective